Bevacizumab Solution for injection

 What is this medicine?

 BEVACIZUMAB (be va SIZ yoo mab) is a chemotherapy drug.
 It targets a protein found in many cancer cell types, and halts cancer growth.
-This drug treats many cancers including non-small cell lung cancer, and colon or rectal cancer.
+This drug treats many cancers including non-small cell lung cancer, ovarian cancer, cervical cancer, and colon or rectal cancer.
 It is usually given with other chemotherapy drugs.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

 heart disease, including heart failure, heart attack, or chest pain (angina)

 high blood pressure

 infection (especially a virus infection such as chickenpox, cold sores, or herpes)